 How Long do Homemade Simple Syrup Recipes Last?

 Unfortunately, these fresh yummy syrups don't last long.
 There are no preservatives so I suggest that you use them or give them away quickly.
-They should last for about one month if kept refrigerated.
+They should last for about one month in the fridge.
 Make sure that you use glass bottles that you've sterilized to help prevent any bacteria growth.

 More Great Drink Recipes